EsteveNoguera/ibm_ds_certification/README.md

 Quite similar to the previous lab, just with more exercises.
 For reviewing you can click [here](https://github.com/EsteveNoguera/IBM_Data_Science_certification/blob/main/tools_for_data_science/final_assignment.ipynb)

-## Methods in Data Science
+## Python project for Data Science

-Currently working on this course.
+This course intends to force the student to show basic Python skills in Data Science learned in a previous course named "Python for Data Science, AI and Development".
+You can check this project [here](www.somewebsite.com) (soon).